-- The term and associated concept of probabilistic analysis of time series statistics in use today, even if the adjective empirical is inserted, is invariably based entirely on the standard abstract population probability model, as if the existence of both the strongly analogous totally empirical FOT-probability theory and the theory of the limit FOT-Probability are completely unknown. - This is so because, although the statistics that measure probability are empirical, the analysis of these statistics is today invariably done using the abstract stochastic process.

-The one exception to this extreme situation is the set of publications by the Author and his colleagues.
+- The term and associated concept of probabilistic analysis of time series statistics in use today, even if the adjective empirical is inserted, is invariably based entirely on the standard abstract population probability model, as if the existence of both the strongly analogous totally empirical FOT-probability theory and the theory of the limit FOT-Probability are completely unknown. - Orthodox empirical probability is not what its name implies: although the statistics that measure probability are empirical, the analysis of these statistics is today invariably done using the abstract non-empirical stochastic process.
+The one exception to this extreme situation is the genuine 100% empirical methodology used in publications by the Author and his colleagues.